Lauren Halsey: Work

 In 2018 Halsey was involved in a solo exhibition at Foundation Louis Vuitton, Paris.
 Also in 2018, she participated in a solo exhibition at the Museum of Contemporary Art (MOCA).
 Her work was at the Hammer Museum.
 New to the L.A. art scene, Halsey was awarded the Mohn Award in 2018.
 She won the Frieze Artist Award in 2019.

 Halsey was included in the 2019 traveling exhibition Young, Gifted, and Black: The Lumpkin-Boccuzzi Family Collection of Contemporary Art.

 In July 2020, Halsey collaborated with Korina Matyas, a childhood friend and environmentalist to start Summaeverythang, an initiative to bring organic produce to underserved neighborhoods in L.A.
 Summaeverythang donated an average of 600 boxes of organic produce every week throughout the 2020 season.

+Halsey was commissioned by the Metropolitan Museum of Art in 2022 as the tenth artist to design an outdoor work for the museum's Iris and B. Gerald Cantor roof garden.
+The planned exhibition was postponed to 2023 due to residual logistics delays from the COVID-19 pandemic.
+Halsey designed the eastside of south central los angeles hieroglyph prototype architecture (I) (2022-2023), an open-air cubic pavilion inspired by Egyptian architecture, surrounded by four sphinx statues and several free-standing columns.
+The white walls of the pavilion and columns were extensively etched with phrases, names, drawings, logos, and historical references from and about black culture, with many specifically referencing Halsey's community in South Central, Los Angeles.
+The sphinx sculptures and other busts of people featured throughout the pavilion were based on Halsey's friends and family, including her mother Glenda.
+The installation was on display from April to October 2023; following the exhibition, Halsey has said she plans to permanently relocate the work to South Central.
+Writing in The New York Times, critic Holland Cotter described the piece as "a kind of space station/sanctuary," calling it "one of the best" of the museum's roof garden commissions.

+In 2024 Halsey created an outdoor installation for the 60th Venice Biennale's main exhibition Foreigners Everywhere.
+Similar to her previous architectural works, Halsey's installation keepers of the krown (2024) featured several tall white columns decorated with faces and extensive etched drawings and text referencing people and places in Halsey's community.
+The columns were installed with three similarly decorated white benches outside the main Arsenale building.